BBC Forces Programme

-The BBC Forces Programme was a national radio station which operated from 7 January 1940 until 26 February 1944.
+The BBC Forces Programme was a national radio station which operated from 7 January 1940 until 26 February 1944, when it was replaced by the BBC General Forces Programme.

 History

 Development

-Upon the outbreak of World War II on 1 September 1939, the BBC closed both existing National and Regional radio programmes, combining the two to form a single channel known as the Home Service.
+Upon the outbreak of World War II on 1 September 1939, the BBC closed both existing National and Regional radio programmes, combining the two to form a single channel known as the BBC Home Service.

 Domestically, the BBC's medium wave transmitters continued to broadcast only the Home Service until the start of 1940, when the lack of choice and of lighter programming for people serving in the British Armed Forces having been noted – some of the former regional frequencies (804 and 877 kHz) were given over to a new service known as the Forces Programme.

 Programming

 The BBC Home Service had been put together in a hurry and many of the pre-war favourite programmes had been lost.
 The new network mainly concentrated on news, informational programmes and music – in the early days of the war, the theatre organist Sandy MacPherson provided several hours a day of light organ music to fill gaps in the schedule.
 It became clear that the members of the armed services during the Phoney War, especially those in France who had been expecting to fight, were now mainly sat in barracks with little to do.
 The BBC Forces Programme was launched to appeal directly to these men.

-Although intended for soldiers and civilians in England could receive the Forces Programme, among them it became more popular than the Home Service and after the Battle of France, will also continue to broadcast in the United Kingdom.
+Although intended for soldiers, civilians in England could receive the Forces Programme, among them it became more popular than the Home Service and after the Battle of France, will also continue to broadcast in the United Kingdom.
 The Forces Programme's mixture of drama, comedy, popular music, features, quiz shows and variety was richer and more varied than the former National Programme, although it continued to supply lengthy news bulletins, informational and talk.
 Programming was developed for specific services include: